rafael-abril-data/SQL_Project_Data_Job_Analysis/README.md

 # Tools I used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-- **SQL:** The backbone of my analysis allowing me to query the database and unearth critical insights.
+- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.